• Skip to primary navigation

 What’s the easiest way to store and reheat leftovers?

 Store leftovers in an airtight container in the refrigerator for up to 3 days or freeze for up to 3 months.
 Reheat in a pan on the stove over low heat, stirring occasionally.
-Add a splash of water or broth to the soup if needs to be thinned out.
+Add a splash of water or broth to the soup if it needs to be thinned out.

 ⭐ Other recipes you’ll love